DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 PostFX
 ^^^^^^

-To make it easier to art direct the Physics, use the PostFX to adjust the influence of the Physics on each Axis of Rotation and Location.
+To make it easier to art direct the :ref:`real-time-physics`, use the PostFX to adjust the influence of the forces acting on each Axis of Rotation and Location.
 PostFX can be animated as well.

 Body Forces: